 - The CFP will detail all criteria for a successful project concept note.

-- Concept notes fitting the eligibility criteria for organisation and type of project are submitted using our online system.
+- Concept notes fitting the eligibility criteria for organization and type of project are submitted using our online system.

 - Eligible concept notes are reviewed and scored by a panel of experts.